yingpengma/yingpengma/README.md

 - 🎓 I’m currently working on Trustworthy AI and Causality

-- 📫 How to reach me: mayingpeng33 AT gmail DOT com & mayingpeng AT westlake DOT edu DOT cn
+- 📫 How to reach me: mayingpeng AT westlake DOT edu DOT cn

 - 😄 My website: https://yingpengma.github.io//